Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Subspace Separation of the Dynamics

-In the following two subsections, we consider the consequences of the decomposition of the dynamical matrix arisen from the normal property and Markovianity of the Lindblad map.
-They result in a dynamical matrix and its orthogonal and symmetric parts in the way that they are simultaneously block-diagonalisable and will share the same eigensubspaces.
-We begin by considering the structure of the rotation matrix as it is an orthogonal transformation leading to the condition of the form of the scaling part.
-We investigate a special case when the scaling part of the dynamical map is isotropic in the subsequent subsection.
-The group properties will be revisited again in the final part of this section to intensify the significance of our result.
+In this section, we present our results from the consequences of the unitary-scaling decomposition of the dynamical matrix arisen from the normal and Markovian properties of the unital Lindblad map.
+In essence, the dynamical matrix, and its rotation and scaling parts are simultaneously block-diagonalisable and share the same eigensubspaces.
+We begin by investigating the structure of the rotation matrix as it leads to the condition of the form on the scaling part.
+A special case when the scaling part of the dynamical map is isotropic is treated in Section \ref{subsec:markov}.
+An example in a qubit case will be demonstrated in Section \ref{sec:qubit} to discuss the insights from our results, including an anisotropic case.